l-modular representations of p-adic groups SLn(F): maximal simple k-types: Intertwining and conjugacy

 We end this section with an example, which is an application of the length formula in Corollary \ref{cor a10}.
-The length of parabolic induction is always a difficult problem while considering modulo $\ell$-representations and there is usually no upper bound, which is a big difference comparing with the case of complex representations.
-While in small ranks, many examples can be calculated.
-In the last example in \cite{Dat}, there is one case left while considering the parabolic induction from a split maximal torus of $\mathrm{SL}_2(F)$, and we give a calculation of this problem below.
+The length of parabolic induction is always a difficult problem while considering $\ell$-modular representations.
+Especially to estimate the upper bound, which is a difference comparing to the case of representations of characteristic zero.
+While in small ranks, many examples can be computed.
+In the example at the end of \cite{Dat}, the last case is left, and we give an answer of this problem.